 With holes in all his clothing and his shoes, a burning ambition, and a well packed 'life suitcase' full of experience and hard earned lessons, Derek arrived in America on October of 1999 just in time for the coldest winter he ever lived through.

-Once settling in New York, Derek formed the Cray and Dempsey Experience in 2000 with fellow Hedgeschool musician Paul Cray, uniquely blending comedy and numerous genres of music.
+Once settling in New York, Derek formed the Cray and Dempsey Experience in 2000 with a former Hedgeschool member, uniquely blending comedy and numerous genres of music.

 Within a year, the duo were mainstays on the Irish American scene.
 They played bars and festivals as well appearing on radio and television.